List of Scream (film series) characters

+The American slasher film series Scream features a large cast of characters, many of whom were created by Kevin Williamson with contributions from Wes Craven (who directed the first four installments in the series) and Ehren Kruger (who wrote the third), and subsequently by new writers Guy Busick and James Vanderbilt with contributions from directors Matt Bettinelli-Olpin and Tyler Gillett, and producer Chad Villella.
+The series comprises seven films: Scream (1996), Scream 2 (1997), Scream 3 (2000), Scream 4 (2011), Scream (2022), and Scream VI (2023), with Scream 7 (2026) the filming of which has been wrapped.

-Kevin Williamson's and Wes Craven's American meta horror slasher film series Scream features a large cast of characters created primarily by Kevin Williamson with contributions from Craven and Ehren Kruger.
-The series focuses on a succession of murderers who adopt a ghost-like disguise, dubbed Ghostface, who taunt and attempt to kill Sidney Prescott (Neve Campbell) in the first four films, as well as half-sisters Sam and Tara Carpenter (Melissa Barrera and Jenna Ortega) and twin siblings Chad and Mindy Meeks-Martin (Mason Gooding and Jasmin Savoy Brown), referred to as the "Core Four", in the fifth and sixth films.
-The series comprises six films: Scream (1996), Scream 2 (1997), Scream 3 (2000), Scream 4 (2011), Scream (2022) and Scream VI (2023).
-Other major recurring characters include ambitious news reporter Gale Weathers (Courteney Cox), police officer Dewey Riley (David Arquette), film-geek Randy Meeks (Jamie Kennedy), falsely accused Cotton Weary (Liev Schreiber), and FBI agent Kirby Reed (Hayden Panettiere).
+The series focuses on a succession of murderers who adopt a ghost-like disguise, dubbed Ghostface (voiced by Roger L. Jackson) who taunt and attempt to kill Sidney Prescott (Neve Campbell) in the first four films.
+She is assisted by ambitious news reporter Gale Weathers (Courteney Cox) and police officer Dewey Riley (David Arquette).
+The fifth and sixth films shift focus to half-sisters Sam and Tara Carpenter (Melissa Barrera and Jenna Ortega) and twin siblings Chad and Mindy Meeks-Martin (Mason Gooding and Jasmin Savoy Brown), referred to as the "Core Four" in the sixth film, while the seventh film will "start from scratch" with regards to its principal cast.
+Other major recurring characters include film-geek Randy Meeks (Jamie Kennedy), falsely accused Cotton Weary (Liev Schreiber), single mother Judy Hicks (Marley Shelton), and FBI agent Kirby Reed (Hayden Panettiere).

 The first four films in the series were directed by Craven and scored by Marco Beltrami.
-Williamson wrote Scream, Scream 2 and Scream 4, but scheduling commitments meant he could provide only notes for Scream 3, with writing duties instead helmed by Ehren Kruger, while Matt Bettinelli-Olpin and Tyler Gillett direct the fifth and sixth films, with writing duties instead helmed by James Vanderbilt and Guy Busick.
+Williamson wrote Scream, Scream 2 and Scream 4, but scheduling commitments meant he could provide only notes for Scream 3, which was written by Ehren Kruger.
+Matt Bettinelli-Olpin and Tyler Gillett directed the fifth and sixth films, with writing duties helmed by James Vanderbilt and Guy Busick.